 Bill has handled two significant cases that were argued at the U.S. Supreme Court.
-One case ultimately resulted in an $8.2 million verdict in the wrongful death of two children that was tried by Bill and David Kirby.
+One case ultimately resulted in an $8.2 million verdict in the wrongful death of two children that was tried by Bill and fellow attorney David Kirby.
 The other was a case Bill filed fighting Medicaid’s policy of taking large portions of settlements from poor people who were victims of others’ negligence.
 In a 2013 opinion written by Justice Kennedy, North Carolina’s Medicaid law was struck down as unconstitutional.
 The case helped thousands of seriously injured people across the country by allowing them to keep more of the settlements they receive from those responsible for their injuries.

-Bill is an active member of St. Paul’s Episcopal Church in Cary, N.C., fulfilling a variety of roles within the church.
-In addition, he serves on committees of the North Carolina State Bar and the North Carolina Advocates for Justice.
-In the past, Bill served for 10 consecutive years as chairman of the Wake County Bar Association’s Committee, which provides scholarships to deserving law students.
+Bill is an active member of St. Paul’s Episcopal Church in Cary, N.C., fulfilling a variety of roles there.
+In addition, he serves on the Board of Directors of the Wake County Bar Association, sits on North Carolina State Bar service committees, is a volunteer for Legal Aid and serves on the board of the Fellowship Home of Raleigh and several charitable foundations.
+Bill has served for more than 15 years as chairman of the Wake County Bar Association’s Scholarship Committee, which provides scholarships to deserving law students.

-Bill is a magna cum laude graduate of Hofstra University (B.A. ’79) where he was Phi Beta Kappa.
-He graduated from the UNC School of Law (J.D. ’94) with honors.
 He is married and has two sons, David and Jonathan.

+Bill is a magna cum laude graduate of Hofstra University (B.A.
+1979) where he was Phi Beta Kappa.
+He graduated from the UNC School of Law (J.D.
+1994) with honors.